Muhammad Abdullah Ghazi: Federal Khatib

 In 1993, During the Second Benazir Bhutto government, President Farooq Leghari appointed Ghazi as the Federal (Wifaqi) Khatib of Islamabad, a government position under the Ministry of Religious Affairs and Islamabad Auqaf Department equivalent to that of the Additional Secretary of the Federal Government, which was established to supervise the mosques within the capital city.

 Ghazi continued to serve in this position during the Second Nawaz Sharif government.

 Afghanistan Tour

 In 1997, Ghazi, along with a delegation of Deobandi scholars, was invited as a state guests by Afghanistan's Supreme Leader, Mullah Omar.

-During his visit, Ghazi toured several Deobandi madrasas in Kabul and held a meeting with Mullah Omar, Osama bin Laden, and Ayman al-Zawahiri in Kandahar.
+During his visit, Ghazi toured several Deobandi madrasas in Kabul and met Mullah Omar, Osama bin Laden, and Ayman al-Zawahiri in Kandahar.

 Assassination and legacy

-His biographer, Mufti Riaz Munsoor, wrote extensively about his daily routine.
-According to Mansoor, Ghazi had a strict schedule that he followed every day.
+According to his biographer, Mufti Riaz Munsoor, Ghazi had a strict schedule that he followed every day.
 He would walk seven kilometers from his home to his seminary, Jamia Faridia, where he would give lectures to his students. on his way back, he would stop at the Polyclinic Hospital to bless the patients and offer them words of encouragement.